 Mì quảng will forever be my favorite Vietnamese dish.
 No matter how good other things were, I always went back for more mì quảng.

 Mì quảng is a thick noodle soup originating from central Vietnam, so although you’ll see it in other parts of the country, it’s everywhere in central Vietnam spots like Da Nang.
+If you love this soup as much as I do, it might just make you decide that Da Nang is the best place to live in Vietnam.

 The rice noodles in this dish are thick and the broth is thicker than other soups here.
 You can have it topped with most meat or go all veg but my personal favorite is fish (mì quảng cá).
 I recommend getting it served with a big bánh tráng, or crispy fried rice paper.